ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## How to properly use virtual threads

 The Project Loom team had a choice whether to make virtual threads a separate class in the hierarchy or inherit them from the `Thread` class.
-They have choosen the second option, and now existing concurrent code can, with little or no change, use virtual threads.
+They have chosen the second option, and now existing concurrent code can, with little or no change, use virtual threads.
 But as a result of this compromise, some features are widely used for platform threads (for example, thread pools and thread-local variables) but useless for virtual threads.
 It is the programmer's responsibility to know and avoid known pitfalls.

 ### Do not use virtual threads for CPU-bound tasks